Immaculate Conception by Ling Ling Huang Art, Friendship and Ownership

 Craft & Style

 Huang doesn’t stray from her traditional writing style.
-She delivers a thought-provoking novel full of rich commentary about art, the commodification of art and artists by the wealthy elites, and how a friendship quickly becomes toxic as jealousy and envy have an impact.
+She delivers a thought-provoking novel full of rich commentary on art, the commodification of art and artists by wealthy elites, and how a friendship quickly becomes toxic as jealousy and envy take hold.

-The pacing for this novel was steady as it balanced plot-driven and character-driven plot points.
-We start off with a conflict that propels the first half of the novel forward as we alternate between the past and present timelines, getting context regarding Enka and Mathilde’s friendship and what led to this point.
+The pacing of this novel was steady, as it balanced plot-driven and character-driven elements.
+We start with a conflict that propels the first half of the book forward as we alternate between past and present timelines, gaining context on Enka and Mathilde’s friendship and what led to this point.

-It then flows into another conflict that will continue to expand until the novel’s climactic conclusion.
+It then enters another conflict that continues to expand until the novel’s climactic conclusion.

 Huang’s commentary felt more well-balanced in this novel.
 She wasn’t as heavy-handed or forceful in pushing a particular narrative at you.
 But allowed space for you to interpret the author’s message without being told explicitly what she’s driving at.

-When it comes to the structure, the juxtaposition of Mathilde with Enka was masterful and highlighted not only the deeper themes regarding identity, envy, and obsession with differing creative art approaches and beliefs about originality, creativity, inspiration, and what constitutes good art.
-This made it feel like Huang was opening the door for an exploratory conversation about these topics and their current impact on the art and creative spaces.
+When it comes to the structure, the juxtaposition of Mathilde and Enka was masterful and highlighted not only the deeper themes of identity, envy, and obsession with different creative approaches and beliefs about originality, inspiration, and what constitutes good art.
+This approach made it feel as if Huang were opening the door to an exploratory conversation about these topics and their current impact on art and creative spaces.

 Emotional Impact

-I had such visceral reactions and emotions about this novel’s content.
+I had such visceral reactions to this novel’s content.
 Enka’s behaviors, actions, and thought processes were troubling to witness, and it was hard to be in her head.
 While I wanted strongly to root for her, I also found myself yelling at her.

 Her identity struggles and insecurities are palpable and oftentimes troubling, considering how they usually trigger an unhealthy reaction that has damaging consequences on those around her.

-Additionally, the themes in this novel led me to consider how I view, approach, and understand art and creativity when it comes to ownership, inspiration, and the classic debate surrounding originality.
+Additionally, the themes in this novel led me to consider how I view, approach, and understand art and creativity regarding ownership, inspiration, and the classic debate over originality.

-I found Mathilde’s struggles with mental health relatable and accurately depicted, and appreciated the way it was reflected in her art and as part of her inspiration for many of her pieces.
+I found Mathilde’s struggles with mental health relatable and accurately depicted, and I appreciated how they were reflected in her art and served as inspiration for many of her pieces.
 However, the mental health aspects may be triggering for some, so take this with a grain of salt.

 Representation